Maximum Fighting Championship

-Maximum Fighting Championship is a Canadian mixed martial arts (MMA) promotion based in Edmonton, Alberta.
-MFC’s former home, in Canada, is the River Cree Resort and Casino in Enoch, Alberta, located just outside Edmonton, Alberta, but has also held events at the Edmonton Expo Centre.
-MFC events are broadcast on The Fight Network, AXS TV (formerly HDnet) in North America and most recently TSN2.
+Maximum Fighting Championship was a Canadian mixed martial arts (MMA) promotion based in Edmonton, Alberta.
+MFC events were broadcast on The Fight Network, AXS TV (formerly HDnet) in North America and most recently TSN2.
+FC’s former home, in Canada, is the River Cree Resort and Casino in Enoch, Alberta, located just outside Edmonton, Alberta, but has also held events at the Edmonton Expo Centre.

 History

 Maximum Fighting Championship was founded on March 3, 2001, by Pavelich Sports Inc. Mark Pavelich is the CEO of MFC and runs the business day to day.
 Dave Pavelich is Vice President and Manon Pavelich is the booker.

 MFC currently airs on AXS TV Fights in the U.S. and The Fight Network in Canada.
 MFC’s former home was the River Cree Resort and Casino in Enoch, Alberta, Canada located just outside Edmonton, Alberta.
 Their new home is the Mayfield Inn Trade and Conference Centre Edmonton, Alberta.
 In July 2011, MFC signed a five-year live TV deal with HDnet (now AXS TV) and in October 2011, MFC signed with TSN2.

 MFC hosts heavyweight fights but doesn't have a heavyweight championship due to the lack of heavyweights outside of the top promotions.

 MFC employs the Unified Rules of Mixed Martial Arts.
 All MFC bouts take place in a ring, with the exception of MFC 29 which, in accordance with the regulations utilized in Ontario which requires all mixed martial arts fights to be held in a cage structure, took place in a circular cage named "The Ring" by the winner of a "Name the Cage" fan contest.

 In 2012, MFC announced the re-launched its heavyweight division and the upcoming debut of a featherweight division.
 In 2013, the Maximum Fighting Championship also announced that the organization would add a bantamweight with the debut bout taking place on May 19, 2013, at MFC 37: True Grit.

 MFC has not held an event since MFC 41 'All In" on October 3, 2014.

 Mark Pavelich announced that Maximum Fighting Championship was up for sale on February 18, 2016.

 MFC has featured notable fighters, such as Ryan Jimmo, Graham Spencer, Tom Watson and Douglas Lima, plus MMA veterans, such as Jason MacDonald, Thales Leites, Jay Silva, Trevor Prangley, and Paul Daley.